NavinBondade/Lisa-An-AI-That-Writes-Lovely-Poems/README.md

 and you are both let me be no one and <br>
 yesterday something shattering happened not yesterday but several that is <br>
 anything central orchards flung out on the land urban forests</p>
+<h3>Title: Friendship</h3>
+<p>an worry as we send instead of my purpose an <br>
+irish trunk tshirts when my hand back i found my <br>
+cousin milton worked for a cable company the boy i <br>
+have become the person who says darling who says sugarpie <br>
+metaphor maybe nothing to do but brush back the tears</p>